Welcome to Summer Success Programs!

 What is the cost?

-A one-time fee of $30 will be posted to your student account.
-Please do not pay this, as your program will cover it for Summer 2017.
+There is no cost to you for the SHS/CAPS Summer Access Program, however if you use any services at SHS or CAPS, you may be responsible those services, depending on the services you received.
+A one-time access fee of $30 will be posted to your account to be enrolled in this program.
+Please do not pay this, as your program will cover it for Summer 2018.
 Any additional fees incurred as a result of a visit to SHS will be your responsibility to pay.
-See below.

-What is included with the 2017 Summer Access Program?
+What services are included with the SHS/CAPS Summer Access Program?

 - Scheduled appointments at SHS for care of illness or injury – NO COST